Alexander Bourque

-Alexander has come to love Texas A&M University-Commerce and considers it home.
+Alex has come to love East Texas A&M University and considers it home.
 After he graduated high school, he spent a number of years trying to publish ten young adult novels but struggled.
 “I found I lacked the foundation and formal training,” he explains.
 So, at the age of 26, he decided to go back to school to refine his talent with words and gather helpful skills to move him forward in his personal goals.
-After receiving an Associate of Arts at Collin College, Alexander transferred to A&M-Commerce, where he completed a bachelor’s and master’s degree in English.
-For a time, Alexander worked as a writing center employee at Collin College but found himself drawn back to A&M-Commerce, where he currently serves as the administrative assistant in the very same department he studied under.
-Alexander feels deeply connected to A&M-Commerce, not only because of his status as an alumni and employee but also because of the community of people and friends he found.
+After receiving an Associate of Arts at Collin College, Alex transferred to East Texas A&M, where he completed a bachelor’s and master’s degree in English.
+For a time, Alex worked as a writing center tutor at Collin College but found himself drawn back to East Texas A&M, where he currently serves as web content specialist for the Office of Marketing and Communications.
+Alex feels deeply connected to East Texas A&M, not only because of his status as an alumnus and employee but also because of the community of people and friends he found.

 What is an important life lesson you’ve learned?